LlmDl/SponsorPlugins/TownyCaptureSites.md

 If a snapshot was made of the CaptureSite, it will start to regenerate back to the original state.

 #### CaptureSites
 CaptureSites are converted Towns, which are fought over by players with Towns.
-A controlling town can receive a configurable amount of money or items every hour.
+A controlling town can receive a configurable amount of money or items every reward-time-period (defaults to an hour.)

 Players are not allowed to build/destroy inside of CaptureSites, however CaptureSites can be damaged by explosions.
 There is a configurable option which allows defenders to use Switches.
 If a snapshot is made of a CaptureSite, any damage that does occur will be reverted after a battle.